Proving your identity

 What is Proof of Identity (POI)?

-POI is the first requirement that a customer must meet to obtain the products offered by Roads and Maritime Services.
+POI is the first requirement that a customer must meet to obtain the products offered by Transport for NSW.
 A person must show POI to verify his/her name and signature.
 Except for PWC licences, applicants do not require POI for renewal of products.

 What are the requirements for establishing POI?